WHEN THE SCHOOLS REOPEN: A PROGRAMME TO STOP BULLYING

 It is highly probable that some form of bullying goes completely undetected in all schools

 A General Talk on Bullying

 Before any anti-bullying system is seriously considered in a school, the Principal should consider inviting in an expert to give a talk to staff, a talk to students and a talk to parents on the general question of the existence of bullying in schools. .
 The people who in my opinion are most expert in this domain in Ireland are Mr John Wills and Dr Brendan Byrne.

 How I arrived at the Box and Interview method as A System to Stop Bullying

 However, talks and consciousness raising, seminars and books, however good, will not stop the bullying that is happening right now.
-I have listened to several radio interviews and have heard the question asked somewhere in the middle of the programme: What can be done to stop it?
-The answers to this question are not good.
+I have listened to innumerable radio and TV interviews and have heard the question asked: What can be done to stop it?
+The answers to this question have not been not good.